Tuesday, September 01, 2009

 It’s happened to the church, too.

-Sometimes it bothers me how much I care about the church.
-Really.
 We seem ever to want to be motivated by crisis, by calamity, by a good cause and a good appeal, by a big need, or by a needed kick to our backside.
-I know the church doesn’t really want that, but it seems like it.
+I know the church doesn’t really want that, but it seems like it does.
 And I sure don’t like it.
 It’s not that we shouldn’t be motivated by a sudden event, it’s just that we can become addicted to the energy and appeal of the moment.
 And there is something much better, something more true and constant, something given by God Himself.
-You were made for it.
+The church was made for it.
+You were too.

 I’m reminded of what love did to the Macedonians.
 God gave an amazing grace to these people who lived in “extreme poverty” such that in their joy they gave what little they had so others could hear the gospel.
 The Macedonians were in love with God, having been won-over by His love for them.
 And that love “welled up in rich generosity.”
 (2 Cor 8:2)

 Paul then wrote to the Corinthians that they, too, should “excel in this grace of giving.
 I am not commanding you, but I want to test the sincerity of your love by comparing it with the earnestness of others.”
 (2 Cor 8:8, italics mine.)

 That’s why the Macedonians gave – they were in love!
 They didn’t give motivated by an appeal to sacrifice, they didn’t give to make sure their tithe was on time, they didn’t give because others were in need, and they didn’t give because it was the right thing to do.
 They gave because they were in love, and that made their giving “acceptable” (2 Cor 8:12).
 Their gift wasn’t acceptable for any other reason but love.